Jauler/DroneRaceView/doc/getting-started.md

 By now you should have your DroneRaceView website up and running.
 You should be able to setup some classes and heats and see them visualized in `/heats` view.

+Next step is to take a look at [Timer Setup](timer-setup.md) on how to configure timer for specific race formats.